seven-sevens/react-rx-bindings/README.md

 ## Side-quest, making it easier to store subscriptions

-Before going through the Redux example, let's take a quick detour to make it easier to store subscriptions.
+Before going through the Redux example, let's take a quick detour to look at storeIn.

-This is not part of the library because it adds a function to an internal object, which can change between versions.
+This adds a function to an internal object, which can change between versions.
-It's also pretty simple to add it yourself.
 VSCode does not seem to like auto-complete on this, but it does work.

 [Subscription+storeIn.ts](https://github.com/seven-sevens/react-rx-bindings/blob/main/example/src/extensions/Subscription%2BstoreIn.ts)
 ```